Logo - Heritage Films Bohemia

 We Film the Visual Material

-Authentic places and the current look of locations give the story visual depth and emotion.
-Once we have the script ready, we head into the field and film unique footage of the places where your ancestors lived.
+Authentic places and the current look of the locations give the story visual depth and emotion.
+Once the script is approved, we head into the field to film unique 4K footage:

-Contemporary footage How the places look today — from the ground and from a drone.
+Contemporary Footage: How the places look today—captured meticulously from the ground and from a specialized drone.

-Birthplaces and locations Specific addresses and places tied to the lives of ancestors.
+Birthplaces and Locations: Specific addresses and places directly tied to the lives of ancestors.

-In the final phase we combine image, sound, archival materials, and graphics into a single coherent work.
-The result is a documentary that faithfully captures your family’s history and can be proudly passed on to future generations.
+In this final phase, we combine the 4K footage, professional voiceover, archival materials, and customized graphics into a single coherent work.
+The result is a premium documentary that faithfully captures your family's history and can be proudly passed on to future generations.